mailchimp/MailChimp.tmbundle/readme.md

 * snippets for template dev (is there a bundle already we can integrate with?)
 * mailchimp tm language file - http://mailchimp.com/features/template-language/
-* bonus points: allow people to load a template from the github repo.